-Additional information about loan portfolio developments and breakdown by property category is provided in the "DLR's portfolio and market share" section of DLR's annual report for 2022 (pages 33-34).
+Additional information about loan portfolio developments and breakdown by property category is provided in the "DLR's portfolio and market share" section of DLR's annual report for 2023 (pages 34-37).
 The section also contains information about the loan portfolio broken down by loan type and property category.
-The loan-to-value ratios (LTV) of the loan portfolio broken down by property category are shown in note 36, page 92, of the annual report, and customer ratings by property category are shown in note 21, page 84, of the annual report.
+The loan-to-value ratios (LTV) of the loan portfolio broken down by property category are shown in note 36, page 99, of the annual report, and customer ratings by property category are shown in note 21, page 90, of the annual report.

 DLR is regularly exposed to the risk of loss due to borrower defaults.
-In 2022, DLR had loan impairment charges and arrears of DKK 368 million, which was DKK 17 million less than in 2021.
-At the time of publication of this Base Prospectus, DLR considers the risk of losses affecting its ability to make payments in full or in a timely manner to the Bond Holders to be low, but negative macroeconomic developments may increase the probability of loss.
+Losses and impairment on loans and receivables amounted to an income of DKK 1m in 2023.
+At the time of publication of this Base Prospectus, DLR considers the risk of losses affecting its ability to make payments in full or in a timely manner to the Bondholders to be low, but negative macroeconomic developments may increase the probability of loss.